calsaviour/sdc/TermOne/CarND-Vehicle-Detection/submission/writeup/writeup.md

 It took me awhile to understand the concepts.
 By run through the video lessons and tutorial a few times, I began to grasp the idea on the module.

 In terms of processing the video to produce the detected vechicle, it took around 50 mins.
 This is quite poor in terms of performance.
+Possible improvement is to handle the region of interest with different scale.
+For example, smaller windows only need to be used closer to the horizon where the cars will appear smaller in the image.

+In terms of the of the pipeline failing (lighting, weather, traffic, road quality), I believe the chances is high of failure.
+Additional noises will cause a failure as the classifier was purely trained with a small sample dataset.

+To mitigate such issues, I would recommend the following :
 A bigger dataset to train the model and to explore different supervised learning techniques might make the model more robuts.

-Questions
-- Why is Test 2 detecting heat and mark an road as a car in test2.jpg
-- Any idea how to make the processing faster?
-- Any reference or resources to refer for vehicle detection ?